The cognitive science laboratory

 • Curtis, E. (2010).
 The role of item-specific encoding in categorization of music-like sequences (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.

-Dr. Chrissy Chubala completed her MA in 2012 on retrospective revaluation and her PhD in 2017 on group function learning.
+Dr. Chrissy Chubala completed her PhD in 2017 on group function learning and her MA in 2012 on memory and retrospective revaluation.
 Her PhD thesis was awarded a CPA Certificate of Academic Excellence.
 She went on as a Postdoctoral Researcher in Dr. Aimée Surprenant and Dr. Ian Neath's laboratory at Memorial University of Newfoundland.
-She is now a Defense Scientist at Defense Research and Development Canada in Halifax.
+She is now a Scientist at Defense Research and Development Canada (DRDC) in Halifax.

 • Chubala, C. M. (2017).
 Scaling function learning from individuals to groups (PhD dissertation).
 University of Manitoba, Winnipeg, Manitoba.

-Dr. Robert Collins was a visiting PhD student from Dr. Bruce Milliken's laboratory at McMaster University to work on a computational account of the repetition decrement effect and the work is now published.
-He finished his PhD at McMaster University in 2018 and is now a Defense Scientist at Defense Research and Development Canada in Toronto.
+Dr. Robert Collins was a visiting PhD student in September of 2017 from McMaster University.
+He worked on a computational account of the repetition decrement effect that is now published.
+He finished his PhD at McMaster University in 2018 and is now a Scientist at Defense Research and Development Canada (DRDC) in Toronto.

-Mikayla Preete completed her Honours thesis in 2017 on developing a model for visual semantics.
+Mikayla Preete completed her Honours Thesis in 2016/2017 on developing a model for visual semantics.
 Her thesis was recognized with a CPA Certificate of Academic Excellence.
-She went on to complete a postgraduate degree computer science at the University of British Columbia and is now a Interaction Designer/Developer.
+She went on to pursue a postgraduate degree at UBC in UX and Human Computer Interaction and is now a graduate student in psychology at University of Saskatchewan.

 • Preete, M. (2017).
 Latent Semantic Analysis: A theory of visual knowledge?
 (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.

-Mitch Cunningham was a philosophy student who completed an Undergraduate Student Research Award in 2017 to work on knowledge representation in humans and machines
+Mitch Cunningham was a philosophy student who completed an Undergraduate Research Award (URA) in 2017 to work on knowledge representation.

-Adam Hawkeye completed his Honours thesis in 2015 on modality effects in artificial grammar learning.
-He is now pursuing a degree and career in actuarial accounting.
+Adam Hawkeye completed his Honours Thesis in 2014/2015 on modality effects in artificial grammar learning.

 • Hawkeye, A. (2015).
 Effects of sensory modality in implicit learning using the artificial grammar learning paradigm (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.

-Rory Waisman completed his Honours thesis in 2017 that compared the quality of data collected using on-line versus in-lab procedures.
-He is now pursuing a PhD in the Business Program at the University of Alberta
+Dr. Rory Waisman completed two Undergraduate Research Award (URA) in the lab as well as his Honours Thesis in 2016/2017 that compared the quality of data collected using on-line versus in-lab procedures.
+He went on to pursue a PhD in Marketing.

 • Waisman, R. (2017).
 Moving the participant pool online: Reliable and efficient decision-making research (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.